DomZem/DomZem/README.md

 <h3>📌 Countries API </h3>
 <h4>📑 Project description: </h4>
 <p>Solution of frontend mentor challenge.
-The application generates a list of countries from the API.
+The application generates a list of countries taken from the API.
 You can also click on any country item to get more information about it.</p>
 <p>💻 Link to repository: https://github.com/DomZem/countries-api </p>

 <br>